Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Differentially Private Perturbation of Convex Optimization

-where $e$ is the Euler’s number and the ceiling operator $\lceil x\rceil$ returns the least integer greater than $x$. \end{proposition}
+where $e$ is the Euler’s number and operator $\lceil x\rceil$ returns the least integer greater than $x$, then the optimal solution to problem \eqref{problem:SP_tractable}, if exists, is a feasible solution to the chance-constrained program \eqref{problem:SP} with probability at least $(1-\beta)$. \end{proposition}

 This reformulation is universal in accommodating any constraint type in the joint chance constraint, including linear, quadratic, semidefinite, exponential and other constraints.
 It also preserves the problem type, e.g., the linear program remains linear when the perturbation is applied.
-In some special cases below, however, it makes sense to use an alternative reformulation. \begin{case}[Linear constraints]\normalfont When $|\bs{\zeta}|$ is large, as in the identity query case, vertex generation problem becomes computationally challenging \cite{khachiyan2009generating}.
-Instead, when perturbed constraints in \eqref{problem_SP_cone} are linear, i.e., $\text{Pr}[b - A(\overline{x}+X\bs{\zeta}) \in \mathbb{R}^{m}]\geqslant1-\eta$, we reformulate the joint chance constraint into a set of individual chance constraints that admit a second-order cone reformulation: where $F$ is the factorization of perturbation covariance $\Sigma$, i.e., $\Sigma=FF^{\top}$, $\overline{\eta}\in\mathbb{R}^{m}$ is the vector of individual constraint satisfaction probabilities and $z(\cdot)$ is the ``safety'' parameter in terminology of \cite{nemirovski2007convex}.
-For any distribution, e.g., Laplace distribution, the individual constraint satisfaction is guaranteed when $z(\overline{\eta}_{i})=\sqrt{(1-\overline{\eta}_{i})/\overline{\eta}_{i}}$, as per Chebyshev inequality \cite{xie2017distributionally}.
-For the special case of Gaussian perturbation, reformulation \eqref{eq:soc_ref} is exact when $z(\overline{\eta}_{i})$ amounts to the inverse cumulative distribution function of the standard Gaussian distribution at $(1-\overline{\eta}_{i})^{\text{th}}$ quantile.
-When $\mathbb{1}^{\top}\overline{\eta}\leqslant\eta,$ this constraint set guarantees the satisfaction of the original joint chance constraint \cite{xie2019optimized}.
-However, since the original linear program recasts as the second-order cone program, the optimization complexity increases. \end{case} \begin{case}[Equality constraints]\normalfont Some convex programs include equality constraints, whose perturbation in the linear decision rule takes the form $b - A(\overline{x}+X\bs{\zeta}) = \mathbb{0}$.
-The perturbed equality is satisfied with probability 1 when replaced with two deterministic equations $b-A\overline{x}= \mathbb{0}$ and $AX=\mathbb{0}$. \end{case} \begin{case}[Non-linear objective]\normalfont Perturbing a norm-minimization problem using the linear decision rule yields stochastic program $\text{min}_{\overline{x},X}\;\mathbb{E}[\norm{\overline{x}+X\bs{\zeta}}_{2}^{2}]$.
-Before bringing the non-linear objective to conic constraint \eqref{problem_SP_cone}, one can reduce it to an equivalent, deterministic function $\norm{\overline{x}}_{2}^{2} + \text{Tr}[X\Sigma X^{\top}]$ with covariance $\Sigma$.
-Then, enforcing chance constraint on the deterministic conic constraint is no longer required since deterministic constraints hold regardless of realizations of $\bs{\zeta}$. \end{case}
+In some special cases below, however, it makes sense to use an alternative, analytic reformulation. \begin{remark}[Linear constraints] \normalfont For large $k$, as in the identity query case, vertex enumeration becomes computationally challenging \citep{khachiyan2009generating}.
+However, in the case of linear constraints in \eqref{problem_SP_cone}, i.e., $\text{Pr}[b - A(\overline{x}+X\bs{\zeta}) \in \mathbb{R}_{+}^{m}]\geqslant1-\eta$, we can reformulate the joint chance constraint analytically into a set of efficient second-order cone constraints.
+Specifically, each entry of the joint chance constraint is treated as an individual chance constraint, i.e.,